-The choir currently consists of 21 members, comprising 5 children and 16 adults with an age range from 8 – 80+ and is an integral part of the church family; its key role is to lead the worship at regular and occasional services throughout the year.
-These include the 9.30 Parish Communion and a twice-monthly full Choral Evensong.
-The choir sings at all services between September and July.
-Although August is considered a ‘choir holiday’ many still attend the Sunday morning service.
-Some of the children are also members of our uniformed organisations.
+The choir is an integral part of the church family; its key role is to lead the worship at regular and occasional services in the church throughout the year.
+These include the weekly 9.30 Parish Communion, twice monthly 18.00 Choral Evensong and monthly Choral Matins and Compline.
+The choir sings at all services between September and July and although August is considered a ‘choir holiday’, many still attend the Sunday morning service.
+Some of the children are also members of our uniformed organisations and church schools.

-The Royal School of Church Music (RSCM) offers a training programme for choristers.
-This includes their Voice for Life training scheme which leads to the coloured Ribbons & medals to award singers on completion of each level – Light Blue, Dark Blue, Red and Yellow.
+The Royal School of Church Music (RSCM) offers a training programme for choristers which is used by the Choir of St Oswald’s Church.
+This includes a Voice for Life training scheme which leads to the coloured Ribbons & medals to award singers on completion of each level – Light Blue, Dark Blue, Red and Yellow.

 A parallel system of awards designed to be assessed through a formal examination is also run by the RSCM – these are called the Bronze, Silver & Gold awards.
 (In some local RSCM Areas the Bronze and Silver Awards are called Dean’s and Bishop’s Awards.)
 For more information see links below.

-Join us in Choral Evensong at St Oswald’s parish church on the second and fourth Sunday evenings every month except August.
-If you are new to this service there is guide to follow the Order for Evening Prayer which will be helpful in finding your way around.
-Said Evensong is now taking place on the first, third and any fifth Sunday in the month.
+Join us for Choral Evensong at St Oswald’s Church Guiseley at 6.00pm on the 1st and 3rd Sunday of the month (Please check website calendar as, occasionally there are amendments to services).
+If you are new to this service, there is a printed guide to follow the Order for Evening Prayer which will be helpful in finding your way around.

 The Prayer Book may look complex but the aims of this service are simple; to learn about the God who loves us and to offer God our worship.